aggregat4/blog/_input/posts/2025-03-23-cursor-ai-coding-experience.md

 It can get stuck in loops, trying to fix something in one of a few ways it seems to come up with, and keeps iterating on failures with the same nonsensical approaches.
 While Cursor's limit of 25 iterations per session helps, it's a rather brute-force solution.
 It would be better if it could bail out sooner and ask for help.

 Perhaps most importantly, you cannot depend on the AI to do sensible things.
 Even if a solution works, there's no guarantee there won't be massive follow-up issues.

 Common problems include:
-- Completely unmaintainable code (like writing custom SQL statements in integration tests when you already have an abstraction for this)
+- Completely unmaintainable code: I often had it (re)writing custom SQL statements in integration tests when the program already had a repository abstraction covering all those cases.
-- Unperformant code (like resending a complete document every time you type a single character using y.js to sync - it works, but it's horrible)
+- Inperformant code: it resorted to resending a complete document every time the user typed a single character in a text editor project that used `y.js` to sync - it works, but it's a horrible solution.
-- Code with serious security issues (while the AI sometimes detects potential security issues, this is basically luck of the draw - there's no guarantee of exhaustive security checking)
+- Code with serious security issues: while the AI sometimes proactivel warns and codes against  potential security issues (like validating form input), this is basically luck of the draw - it will just as often come up with an incomplete, and insecure, solution.

 ## Observations